vuesence/vue-faq/docs/en/vue-webapp/options/pwa.md

 # PWA

-Simple Manifest and Service worker are integrated into the application and work immediately without customization.
+Simple Manifest and Service worker are integrated into the application and work right away, without customization.

 ## Manifest.json